DeepChainBio/deepchain-apps/docs/source/getting_started/quick_start.rst

 .. code-block:: bash

     deepchain download user.name/appname myapplication

+After creating or downloading an app, you can build your own scorer function as explained `here <https://deepchain-apps.readthedocs.io/en/latest/tutorial/apps_building.html>`_.

+This `section <https://deepchain-apps.readthedocs.io/en/latest/documentation/deepchain.html>`_ provide you some insights on how to use your app in DeepChain™.

 4. Finally, you can deploy your application on deepchain.
 After validation, it will be available on the deepchain public `hub <https://app.deepchain.bio/hub/apps>`_